Greek Cuisine: 34 Traditional Greek Foods To Try

 Horiatiki Salata (or Choriatiki Salata), also known as “Greek salad” or “village salad," is filled with fresh vegetables and bursting with flavor.

-It is probably the most famous food from Greece, and this perfect poster child for the Mediterranean diet can be found not only at Greek restaurants but on menus across the U.S. and even worldwide.
+As probably the most famous food from Greece, this perfect poster child for the Mediterranean diet can be found not only at Greek restaurants throughout Greece but on menus across the U.S. and around the world.

 Traditional Greek Salad, one of the most popular greek dishes

-Traditional Greek Salad, one of the most popular Greek dishes
+Traditional Greek Salad, or Horiatiki Salata, is one of the most popular Greek dishes.

 10. Cretan Dakos Salad

-Dakos is often likened to the famous Roman dish, Bruschetta.
-However, the ingredients of Dakos are strictly Greek and it was created independently of Italian cuisine.
+Dakos is often likened to the famous Roman dish Bruschetta.
+However, the ingredients of Dakos are strictly Greek, and this tasty treat was created independently of Italian cuisine.

-The most unique ingredient is the base, a hard dry barley rusk.
-Tomatoes, onions, capers, olives, and Greek cheeses are layered on top.
+The most unique ingredient is the base: a hard dry barley rusk.
+Tomatoes, onions, capers, olives, and Greek cheeses are layered on top of the rusk.

-The Greeks think of this Greek Bruschetta as a salad and it can be enjoyed as a snack, street food, or an appetizer.
+The Greeks think of this Greek Bruschetta as a salad, and this delightful example of ancient Greek cuisine can still be enjoyed today as a popular street food, snack, or appetizer.

 11. Soutzoukakia - Greek Meatballs

-No matter what the culture, if there are meatballs involved, it’s a popular dish!
-What makes the Greek version different from Italian meatballs?
+No matter what the culture, if the recipe involves meatballs, it’s going to be a popular dish!
+What makes this Greek version of meatballs different from Italian meatballs?
 The shape and the particular Mediterranean spices used!

 Soutzoukakia are made with ground beef, eggs, onion, garlic, and spices like cumin, cinnamon, oregano, and parsley.
 The mixture is then formed into small oval-shaped balls that are then baked in a rich tomato sauce.

-The name comes from the Greek word “souzou,” meaning “chain”—a reference to how the cooked meatballs join together in a row during cooking!
+The name comes from the Greek word “souzou,” meaning “chain”—a reference to how the heavenly tomato sauce appears to join the cooked meatballs together in a row during cooking!

 Soutzoukakia, one of the traditional greek meat dishes